ibrr1/GitHub-Issues-Crawler-Tool/readMe.txt

 MAINTENANCE:
 -----------
-If have any problem the tool, please don't hesitate to contact me at:
+If you have any problem running the tool, please don't hesitate to contact me at:

 ima9428@rit.edu or ibrr1@hotmail.com